-In this context, Ministerial Resolution No. 627-2020-MINSA approved special repatriation flights for Peruvians residing abroad, Peruvian students about to begin their studies, Peruvians with a work contract abroad, and Peruvians with urgent medical needs due to serious health conditions or the death of a close relative, which had to be authorised by the Peruvian authorities.
+In this context, Ministerial Resolution No. 627-2020-MINSA approved special repatriation flights for Peruvians residing abroad, Peruvian students about to begin their studies, Peruvians with a work contract abroad, and Peruvians with urgent medical needs as a result of serious health conditions or the death of a close relative, which had to be authorised by the Peruvian authorities.
 Persons entering Peru through these flights had to undergo a mandatory quarantine for 14 days upon arrival in Lima at their designated domicile and present an affidavit on traveller's health.

 As a consequence of the second wave of covid-19, Ministerial Resolution No. 968-2020-MTC/01 has suspended passenger flights from destinations with a flight duration of more than eight hours.